Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Linksys has been on a roll lately with high-performance routers, and the release of the EA9500 Max-Stream MU-MIMO AC5400 marks the latest addition to its lineup of dependable, feature-rich routers that come with a cost to match.
 But will the high price tag and limited functionality of MU-MIMO be too much for the average consumer to justify on their next router purchase?
-Will it make our list of the top wireless routers for the home or office?
+And if you want one of the best routers, you need to review our list.

 Keep reading my Linksys EA9500 MU-MIMO AC5400 wireless router review to find out!